 Example 3: Basic Pie Chart — Approximate Composition of the Air

-This example was created in ConceptDraw PRO using the Basic Pie Charts Library from the Basic Pie Charts Solution.
+This example was created in ConceptDraw DIAGRAM using the Basic Pie Charts Library from the Basic Pie Charts Solution.
 An experienced user spent 5 minutes creating this sample.

 Using pie charts always leaves a free space on your page or slide.
 You can use this space to add illustrations or text labels provide your audience with additional information which may help your audience understand the subject.